-- Jan 30 1943 WW2: Second day of the Battle of Rennell Island.
-The USS Chicago (CA-29) is sunk and a U.S. destroyer is heavily damaged by Japanese torpedoes. - Jan 30 1944 WW2: The Battle of Cisterna, part of Operation Shingle, takes place in central Italy with a clear German victory. - Jan 30 1944 WW2: American forces land on Kwajalein Atoll and other islands in the Japanese-held Marshall Islands. - Jan 30 1945 WW2: Burma supply route cleared " A vital supply route linking India to China through Burma is finally cleared for Allied military transports on this day in 1945.
+- Jan 30 1944 WW2: The 3-day Battle of Cisterna, part of Operation Shingle in the Battle of Anzio between U.S. and German troops, took place in central Italy with a clear German victory.
+Later intelligence revealed that the American efforts had helped "spike" the planned German counter-attack on the Allied forces at Anzio.
+A fictionalized account of the battle was depicted in the motion picture Anzio (1968) and at the end of the film Darby's Rangers (1958). - Jan 30 1945 WW2: Burma Supply Route Cleared " A vital supply route linking India to China through Burma is finally cleared for Allied military transports on this day in 1945.
 The first convoy of 133 trucks under British General Mountbatten left Ledo several weeks earlier, but could not enter China until the Americans were able to remove the last Japanese troops, retreating southward from a Chinese counter-offensive.
-Chinese General Chiang Kai-shek said the road had broken Japan's siege of China. - Jan 30 1945 WW2: Raid at Cabanatuan: 126 American Rangers and Filipino resistance liberate 500 prisoners from the Cabanatuan POW camp. - Jan 30 1945 WW2: About 3,000 inmates from the Stutthof concentration camp are forcibly marched into the Baltic Sea at Palmnicken (now Yantarny, Russia) and executed.
+Chinese General Chiang Kai-shek said the road had broken Japan's siege of China.